 North Unit Points of Interest

-The North Unit is far smaller in terms of what is road accessible than the South.
-But there are still some cool road-accessible things worth seeing and the views of the badlands indeed are worth the trip as well.
+The North Unit is far smaller in terms of what is road-accessible than the South.
+But there are still some cool road-accessible things worth seeing, and the badlands’ views are also worth the trip.
 You’ll also find far fewer people than the South Unit.

 Cannonball Concretions

-Really odd seeming rock spheres that appear to not really belong to the landscape.
-However, it’s such a cool story in that as mineral rich water seeps into the porous gaps of the badlands it starts to form around a core such as with pearls and forming these interesting stone spheres.
+Really odd-seeming rock spheres that don’t appear to belong to the landscape.
+However, it’s such a cool story in that as mineral-rich water seeps into the porous gaps of the badlands, it starts to form around a core, such as with pearls, creating these interesting stone spheres.

 River Bend Overlook

-Gives you a cool view over the Little Missouri River from a cool little shelter.
-The shelter was built by the CCC during the 1930s!
-So the history there is really cool as well.
+It gives you a cool view over the Little Missouri River from a cool little shelter.
+The shelter was built by the CCC during the 1930s, so the history there is really cool as well.
 Enjoy the view and the Shelter.

 Oxbow Overlook

-Located at the end of the road in the North Unit, Oxbow Overlook is worth the stop even just to stay you made it to the end of the Road.
-The views are beautiful and there’s several large and small trails that extend from this point.
+Located at the end of the road in the North Unit, Oxbow Overlook is worth the stop, even just to stay if you’ve made it to the end of the Road.
+The views are beautiful, and several large and small trails extend from this point.
 Take a bit of time to wander the Overlook as well.

 South Unit Points of Interest

-The South Unit has a lot more options for places to stop and see.
+The South Unit has many more options for places to stop and see.
 You can spend quite a bit of time driving the loop road and stopping at overlooks and various sites.
 Be sure to check out the painted canyon area as well.

 Painted Canyon Area

-Not Accessible from the loop road (you need to access from I-94, exit 32), the Painted Canyon area has a visitor center as well as a few jumping off points for trails through the badland landscape.
-Worth visiting for a chance to get close to some of these interesting formations.
+Not Accessible from the loop road (you need to access it from I-94, exit 32), the Painted Canyon area has a visitor center and a few jumping-off points for trails through the badland landscape.
+It is worth visiting for a chance to get close to some of these interesting formation

-There are over 20 prairie dog towns in the South Unit of the park, and quite a few are located near the loop road.
+There are over 20 prairie dog towns in the park’s South Unit, and quite a few are located near the loop road.
 You’ll see the first dog town about 3 miles from the park entrance before you hit the main loop.
-You’ll likely even see quite a few bison in the area as well.
+You’ll likely even see quite a few bison in the area.

 Peaceful Valley Ranch

-The only remaining of the original ranches located within the National Park.
-You have an opportunity to see some of the historic buildings of the ranch and learn about the history of the area.
-From 1918 to 2014, the park offered horseback rides and sadly has ended that practice.
-They stopped it due to repair issues (which have been made) and maybe one day those activities will return to the ranch.
-During the 1930s the ranch also housed Civilian Conservation Corp (CCC), Works Progress Administration (WPA), and Emergency Relief Administration (ERA) staff.
-Several hiking trails start from this area as well.
+The sole surviving ranch located within the National Park.
+You have an opportunity to see some of the ranch’s historic buildings and learn about the area’s history.
+From 1918 to 2014, the park offered horseback rides and, since sadly, ended the practice.
+They stopped it due to repair issues (which have been made), and maybe one day, those activities will return to the ranch.

 Maltese Cross Cabin

-Before he was president, Teddy Roosevelt spent a lot of time in North Dakota and much of it at his ranch and Cabin.
-The cabin now has been moved adjacent to the South Unit Visitor Center.
+Before he was president, Teddy Roosevelt spent a lot of time in North Dakota, much of it at his ranch and Cabin.
+The cabin has now been moved adjacent to the South Unit Visitor Center.
 Guests can tour this cabin with ranger-led tours.

 Coal Vein Nature Trail

-There are several trails that explore the landscape of the park and one traces along exposes coal veins in the park.
-There are several of these exposed veins and they do tend to catch on fire at times.
-When I was there in 2021 the vein was burning and prevented access to the area (and lots of smoke).
-Burning coal veins like these are a natural part of the badlands landscape.
+Several trails explore the park’s landscape and trace along exposed coal veins.
+There are several of these exposed veins, and they do tend to catch on fire at times.
+When I was there in 2021, the vein was burning, preventing access to the area (and producing lots of smoke).
+Burning coal veins like these are a natural part of the Badlands landscape.

 Boicourt Overlook

-Boicourt Overlook gives visitors a view over the landscape of the badlands.
+Boicourt Overlook gives visitors a view of the landscape of the badlands.
 It is a beautiful view and an easy stop along the road.
-It gives a good appreciate of the size and features of the park and area.
+It gives a good appreciation of the size and features of the park and area.

 Hiking in Theodore Roosevelt NP

-There’s definitely more hikes to be had in Theodore Roosevelt National Park.
-This is just a sample of ones that you can look into while in the park.
-If you want some serious multi-day hikes, you need to plan ahead and get a backcountry permit.
-Permits are free and can be obtain at the North and South Unit Visitors Centers.
+There are more hikes to be had in Theodore Roosevelt National Park.
+This is just a sample of ones you can look into while in the park.
+If you want serious multi-day hikes, you must plan ahead and get a backcountry permit.
+Permits are free and can be obtained at the North and South Unit Visitors Centers.

 Hiking in the North Unit

-A 1.5 mile trail that takes you up to a beautiful overlook over the Missouri River.
-The trail is overall pretty easy going with beautiful views and rolling landscape.
+A 1.5-mile trail that takes you up to a beautiful overlook over the Missouri River.
+Overall, the trail is pretty easygoing, with stunning views and rolling landscapes.
 The trail starts at the end of the road in the North Unit near the Oxbow Overlook above.

-Definitely one that requires some prep and a lot more work.
-The Achebach trail requires 10+ hrs. and covers over 18miles.
-You’ll likely have sections of it all to yourself, especially as your progress further.
-Bring lots of water and definitely keep an eye on the heat and weather.
+It definitely requires some prep and a lot more work.
+The Achebach trail requires 10+ hours and covers over 18 miles.
+You’ll likely have sections of it all to yourself, especially as you progress.
+Bring lots of water and keep an eye on the heat and weather.
 We were told to avoid on days when it’s particularly hot (100F or so).

 Hiking in the South Unit